10up/gutenberg-best-practices/guides/api-version-2.md

 # A Quick Guide for Gutenberg API Version 2

-First of all there is no need to feark out.
+First of all there is no need to freak out.
 I know API Version 2 sounds scary like everything is changing but that is not the case.
 In fact if you don't want to nothing has to change.
 API Version 2 is opt in and therefore does not impact anything if you don't want it to.
 But there are good reasons why you may want to use it.

 ## Benefits